Appdynamics/process-monitoring-extension/README.md

 This can also be used as a process checker (identify whether a process is running/not running) by its metric "Running Instances".
 If the configured process is not running, the "Running Instances" metric value reported is "ZERO".

-Apart from the "Running Instances" metric, other process metrics are reported only if the extension finds a single instance of the process ("Running Instances" metric value is "ONE").
+Apart from the "Running Instances" metric, other process metrics are reported ONLY if the extension detects a single instance of the process running ("Running Instances" metric value is "ONE").

 **Note**: If running on Windows, this extension has Sigar dependencies.
 Please make sure to copy Windows OS related Sigar files (sigar-*.jar, sigar-amd64-winnt.dll, sigar-x86-winnt.dll) from `<MachineAgent>\lib` to `<MachineAgent>\monitorLibs`